ayakayorihiro/cs6120-project/blog-post/index.md

 and convert them by hand into their equivalent `BRAWN` programs.
 The changes required are minor and are as described above.

 The programs perform the following operations:

 | Name | Description |
 |------|-------------|
 | `math` [^6] | Compute means after grouping by the value of a column |
 | `dupword` [^5] | Detect consecutive uses of words in a text |
 | `word-count` [^5] | Report on the frequency of each word in a text |

 We use `turnt` to generate the outputs of `AWK`, and compare these with `BRAWN` outputs by eye.
+Our compiled programs pass these tests.

 ## Benchmark
-For the same programs as above, we provide a brief benchmark against the standard GNU `AWK` implementation.
+We provide a brief benchmark against the standard GNU `AWK` implementation.
 Because startup times are high, only longer-running programs offer interesting data.
 In our case, that is `math.awk` versus `math.brawn`.
 We run our benchmarks on a MacBook Pro running MacOS 12; the `AWK` version is 5.1.1.

-Averaging over 100 runs of `math.awk`, a run takes 75 ms. Averaging over 5 runs of `math.brawn`, a run takes 4.845 **s**.
+Averaging over 100 runs of `math.awk`, a run takes 75 milliseconds.
+Averaging over 5 runs of `math.brawn`, a run takes **4.845 seconds**.
 For obvious reasons, we do not run the the latter test 100 times.
-This represents a 65x slowdown.
-This is disappointing, but we think some of the fault lies with `C++`'s implementation of `REGEX`, which is known to be slow. [^7]
+This represents a _65x_ slowdown.
+This is disappointing, but we think some of the fault lies with `C++`'s implementation of `std::regex`, which is known to be slow [^7].

 # Learnings